 2. Household Helper/Personal Assistant

 Babysitters are always in demand, and elder care is a fast growing field.
-There are always positions available with flexible hours.
-Options include working for a caregiving service or securing your own jobs.
+There are always caregiver positions available with flexible hours.
+Options include signing up for a caregiving service like Care.com or securing your own jobs.
 In either case, you’ll be able to set your availability based on your schedule.
-Here’s how to land a babysitting job.
+Here’s how to land a babysitting job and how to get hired as a cargiver.

 If you prefer pets to people, pet sitting is an ideal way to make some money.
 You could work at a doggy daycare or boarding facility, or you could be self-employed.
 One way to get started is to check with your family, friends, neighbors and your pet to line up referrals.
-You can also sign up on websites and apps like Wag, Rover and DogVacay to market your services.
+You can also sign up on websites and apps like Wag and Rover to market your services.
+Rover also has opportunities for dog groomers.

 Customer service is one of the fastest growing occupations.
 You’ll find plenty of opportunities to get hired for both online and in-person positions.
 Evening and weekend jobs are plentiful if you need to work around your day job.
 Here’s information on the top 10 customer service jobs and how to land one of them.